-Belgrade is often the first place many people look to as an alternative to living in Bozeman.
+Belgrade, Montana is often the first place many people look to as an alternative to living in Bozeman.
 Located just 11 miles apart, many people wonder what could possibly be so different about these two towns.
-Homeowners in Belgrade enjoy significantly lower housing costs than Bozeman along with great schools, mountain views, and abundant parks and recreational areas.
+Homeowners in Belgrade enjoy lower housing costs than in Bozeman along with great schools, mountain views, and abundant parks and recreational areas.
 The character of the two towns is very different, read our post Bozeman vs Belgrade.
 Belgrade has a strong community with great neighborhoods and is set to make many improvements to its infrastructure in the next several years.
 Click here for a guide to moving to Belgrade, Montana.

-With a population of approximately 9,500 Belgrade has 4 elementary schools, 1 middle school and 1 high school.
+With a population of approximately 9,500, Belgrade has 4 elementary schools, 1 middle school, and 1 high school.
 The Yellowstone International Airport is located just outside of town and is bringing significant growth to the area.

-The median price of a single-family home in Belgrade is $353,000 37% less expensive than Bozeman.
+The median sales price of a single-family home in Belgrade is $562,500 - 33% less expensive than a single-family home in Bozeman.

 With approximately 2,000 residents, Three Forks has one elementary school, one middle school, and one high school.